sbl-sdsc/mmtf-genomics/README.md

 # mmtf-genomics
 Methods for mapping genomics data onto 3D protein structure.

-## Mapping Missence Mutations from dbSNP to 3D Structures
+## Mapping Missense Mutations from dbSNP to 3D Structures
-A few example Jupyter Notebooks are available for testing and feedback.
 Click on the notebook link to launch a live Jupyter Notebook in your web browser using [Binder (beta)](https://mybinder.org/).
 * [dbSNPTo3DChain.ipynb](https://mybinder.org/v2/gh/sbl-sdsc/mmtf-genomics/master?filepath=dbsnp%2FdbSNPTo3DChain.ipynb) Visualizes the positions of missense mutations mapped from dbSNP to 3D protein structures in the Protein Data Bank.
 * [MutationsInPdb.ipynb](https://mybinder.org/v2/gh/sbl-sdsc/mmtf-genomics/master?filepath=dbsnp%2FMutationsInPdb.ipynb) Finds and visualizes existing missense mutations from dbSNP in protein structure from the Protein Data Bank.